labsyspharm/vae-paper/README.md

 ## Abstract

-A detailed characterization of human tissue organization and understanding of how multi-scale histological structures differ in response to disease and therapy can serve as important biomarkers of disease progression and therapeutic response.
-Although highly multiplex images of tissue contain detailed information on the abundance and distribution of proteins within and across cells, their analysis via segmentation-based methods captures little morphological information, suffers from signal contamination across segmentation boundaries, and requires custom algorithms to study multi-cellular tissue organization.
-Here we classify individual cell states and recurrent microscale tissue architectures in human colorectal adenocarcinoma by training variational autoencoder (VAE) deep learning networks on multi-scale image patches and demonstrate how this fully unsupervised generative computer vision approach can achieve detailed information on cell lineage, morphology, and multi-cellular neighborhood context while overcoming intrinsic limitations of image segmentation.
+A detailed characterization of human tissue organization and understanding of how multiscale histological structures differ in response to disease and therapy can serve as important biomarkers of disease progression and therapeutic response.
+Although highly multiplex images of tissue contain detailed information on the abundance and distribution of proteins within and across cells, their analysis via segmentation-based methods captures little morphological information, is influenced by signal contamination across segmentation boundaries, and requires custom algorithms to study multi-cellular tissue architectures.
+Here we classify individual cell states and recurrent microscale tissue motifs in human colorectal adenocarcinoma by training a class of generative neural networks (variational autoencoders, VAEs) on multi-scale image patches derived from whole-slide imaging data.
+Our work demonstrates how this unsupervised computer vision approach can be used to characterize cells and their higher-order structural assemblies in a manner that simultanously accounts for protein abundance and spatial distribution while overcoming many of the limitations intrinsic to segmentation-based analysis.

 The Python code (i.e., Jupyter Notebooks) in this GitHub repository was used to generate the figures in the aforementioned study.